DeathPro/Collections/README.md

 # Collections
-I have just simple example on coding.Nothing more :)
+I have just simple example on coding.
+Nothing more :)